nathanhall762/nathanhall762/README.md

 - 👋 Hi, I’m @nathanhall762
 - 👀 I’m interested in ...
-Using my time and energy to meaningfully contribute to a community that WORKS to improve global socioeconomic equitability.
+Using my time and energy to meaningfully contribute to a community that __WORKS__ to improve global socioeconomic equality.
 - 🌱 I’m currently learning ... c, html, css